KDHE issues new mandates for quarantine and isolation of travelers, close contacts, and those being tested

 Traveled to a state with known widespread community transmission (currently California, Florida, New York and Washington state) on or after March 15.

-~ Traveled on a cruise ship or river cruise on or after March 15.
+- Traveled on a cruise ship or a river cruise on or after March 15.

 There is no need for returning travelers to notify KDHE about their return.
 Information on COVID-19 cases in the U.S. and states with community transmission can be found at www.cdc.gov/coronavirus/2019-ncov/index.html.